hdShang/arxiv-daily/docs/cs-RO/2025-08-04/papers/250802046v2-navimaster-learning-a-unified-policy-for-gui-and-embodied-navigation.md

 ---
 layout: default
-title: NaviMaster: Learning a Unified Policy for GUI and Embodied Navigation Tasks
+title: "NaviMaster: Learning a Unified Policy for GUI and Embodied Navigation Tasks"
 ---

 # NaviMaster: Learning a Unified Policy for GUI and Embodied Navigation Tasks